Form controls

 validity is set and the browser will show a validation error when the containing form is submitted.
 To make

-the input valid again, call setCustomValidity()
+the input valid again, call setCustomValidity() again with an empty string.

 <form class="input-validation-custom"> <mo-input label="Type modes-ui" required></mo-input> <br /> <mo-button type="submit" variant="primary">Submit</mo-button> <mo-button type="reset" variant="default">Reset</mo-button> </form> <script type="module"> const form = document.querySelector('.input-validation-custom'); const input = form.querySelector('mo-input'); // Wait for controls to be defined before attaching form listeners await Promise.all([customElements.whenDefined('mo-button'), customElements.whenDefined('mo-input')]).then(() => { form.addEventListener('submit', event => { event.preventDefault(); alert('All fields are valid!'); }); input.addEventListener('mo-input', () => { if (input.value === 'modes-ui') { input.setCustomValidity(''); } else { input.setCustomValidity("Hey, you're supposed to type 'modes-ui' before submitting this!"); } }); }); </script>